ibm-ecosystem-engineering/APICv10/instructions/Lab1/index.md

     ![](images/property_value.png)

-4. Click Add in the [[Catalog Properties]] and select Choose the [Sandbox] for the name and click Create.
+4. Scroll down and click Add in the [[Catalog Properties]] and select Choose the [Sandbox] for the name and click Create.

     ![](images/catalog_properties.png)